jankotek/mapdb/README.md

 * try to use your own serializer, to make sure problem is not in serializer

-MapDB is a hobby project and my time is limited.
-Please always attach code to illustrate/reproduce your problem, so I can fix it efficiently.
-Push requests with failing unit test case would be appreciated.
+MapDB is a hobby project and my time is limited.Please always attach code to illustrate/reproduce your problem, so I can fix it efficiently.
 For hard to reproduce problems I would strongly suggest to record JVM execution with
 [Chronon](http://www.chrononsystems.com/learn-more/products-overview) and submit the record together with a bug report.
 This will make sure your bug will get fixed promptly.

 Last option is to [contact me directly](mailto:jan at kotek dot net).
 I prefer public bug tracker and mail-group so others can find answers as well.
 Unless you specify your question as confidential, I may forward it to public mail-group.